e|c offers

 • First-loss tranches that absorb initial downside

-• Milestone-based capital staging aligned to regulatory gates
+• Milestone-based capital staging aligned to regulatory milestones and validated business model performance

-• Governance and ESG discipline as prerequisites for refinancing
+• Governance and ESG discipline as prerequisites for scaling and refinancing

 • Clear pathways for equity recycling